7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 • Brand snobs may not approve.

-Our friend Shane from InTheBlues has an excellent review video for the Donner DAG-1CL which you can check out below.
+Our friend Shane from InTheBlues has an excellent review video for the Donner DAG-1CL, which you can check out below.
+If you’re still not quite convinced, you can also check out my full review of the Donner DAG-1CL.

-Overall, I recommend the Donner DAG-1CL as my pick for the best left handed acoustic guitar package.
+Overall, I recommend the Donner DAG-1CL as my pick for the best left-handed acoustic guitar package.
 For the money, it really can’t be beat and should give you a perfect introduction to the world of guitar.

 2. Vangoa VGE-1